 But don’t get your napkins in a twist.
 Here at Gentleman’s Journal, we’re dab hands at tipping — be it for a simple round of coffees or a slap-up three-course meal.
-So, with a little help from André Mannini, a true enthusiast of the hospitality scene and Operations Director at M Restaurants, here’s what to bear in mind next time you catch yourself in the tipping zone.
+So, with a little help from André Mannini, a true enthusiast of the hospitality scene and Operations Director at Birch hotels (and formerly of M Restaurants), here’s what to bear in mind next time you catch yourself in the tipping zone.

 Don’t make a show of it

 There’s nothing worse than waving a bunch of freshly-withdrawn notes around a restaurant like a bouquet of flowers.
 You shouldn’t care who sees how much money you’re tipping, and ensuring everyone from the bar to the backroom sees your notes is gauche to say the least.
 Tip quietly and with class.

 “The key to tipping like a gentleman,” says Mannini, “is finding that perfect balance between being discreet and understated — not to mention giving the money you are tipping the importance it deserves.”

 It’s easy, really.
 Don’t showboat with your money, or draw attention to it with over-the-top, unbecoming behaviour.
 Leaving a tip is as much a part of the meal as the food, and you wouldn’t splash your soup around the table or make a scene with your breadsticks.